Google's homepage gets a new look as Discover rolls out on mobile

 Google is looking to add more content to the Google homepage with Discover.

-Google unveiled Google Discover in September during its 20th anniversary celebration, and the feature is rolling out to mobile devices as of this week.
+Google unveiled Google Discover in September during its 20th anniversary celebration, and Google has confirmed to CNET that the feature is rolling out to mobile devices as of this week.
 Discover brings content to your homepage based on what Google thinks you may be interested in.
 So you may see posts about sports, YouTube videos or articles from various sites.

 You can see your Google Discover page by opening the Google app on your mobile device, or by going to google.com in your mobile browser.
 You can turn Google Discover on and off by going to Menu > Settings > Discover in the Google app or Google's mobile website.